- img 3 loading...

 INSTALLATION PART 2: GETTING THE MODS

 Begin by creating a folder on your desktop called "Texture Pack" (you can name the folder whatever you like, but for this guide we will leave it at that).
 Now you can start browsing the mods listed within the SMC launcher and choose the ones you want to use.
 Right-click the mod to bring up the drop down menu, from here you can select "Proceed to mod download page" which will then direct you to the mods page on Nexus.
 To find out which files you need to download click "Edit mod settings" from the drop down menu (EditorMode should be enabled beforehand), after which a window will pop up with various info about the mod.
 The two sections you want to look at here are "Properties" and "Compatibility Patches".

 Here you'll see which mod archives you need to download for either UQ (Ultra Quality), HQ (High Quality), MQ (Medium Quality), and finally LQ (Low Quality).
 Choose the quality you prefer and then download the mod files listed.
 Older file versions of a mod may be present, but I recommend only using the latest supported version and any optional files that you may want as well (optional files will have a "?" before them).
 Some mods in SMC offer a different look for the texture that they are replacing and typically these variants will be listed.
 If a mod has multiple files listed and they all replace the same texture but only offer a different version/color of it then you only need to download the one you prefer; However, if the files replace different textures from one another then you would download all the files that are listed.

-This will list any patches that are needed, if there are any patch files listed here make sure to download them as well.
+This will list any patches that are needed, if there are any patch files listed here make sure to download them.
+Compatibility patches should be installed the same way you install any other archives: simply place them along with any of the mods these patches are intended to be used with, and SMC will include them in the compilation automatically.